While property values dip in the rainy season, they don't dip beyond half of their value of the Summer: Bava Kamma 7b

 Investment and savings strategies: Bava Metzia 42a

-HaShem created fiscal circulation and the rotting of produce to increase the spread of wealth and food: Pesachim 54b
+Hashem created fiscal circulation and the rotting of produce to increase the spread of wealth and food: Pesachim 54b

 Liquor as one of the best merchandises: Pesachim 113a